rescript-lang/bucklescript.github.io/docs/function.md

 ## Labeled Arguments

 OCaml has labeled arguments (that are potentially optional).
 These work on an `external` too!
 You'd use them to _fix_ a JS function's unclear usage.
-Assuming we're binding to this:
+Assuming we're modeling this:

 ```js
 function draw(x, y, border) {